Learning Features of Network Structures Using Graphlets: gl2vec: Network Embedding with Graphlets

-In temporal networks from EmailEU and EmailTraffic, we attempt to identify which department emails belong to.
+\textbf{Temporal Directed Networks:} In temporal networks from EmailEU and EmailTraffic, we attempt to identify which department emails belong to.
 For the SwitchApp dataset, we attempt to identify a particular user based on their daily app switching behavior represented as a temporal network.

-For the EmailEU and EmailTraffic dataset, multiple temporal and static networks are constructed for each department from email exchanges as described in Section \ref{subsec:tempDataSet}.
+For the EmailEU and EmailTraffic dataset, multiple temporal and static networks are constructed for each department from email exchanges as described in Section~\ref{sec:datasets}.
 For the SwitchApp dataset, $42$ temporal and static networks are generated for each person from their app switching behaviors every day.
 XGBoosting, SVM and random forest are implemented using different network feature representations: subgraph ratio profile (SRP) with temporal (``Temporal'') and with static (``Static") graphlets, combined SRPs with both temporal and static graphlet (``Temp+Static").
 We illustrate the result from sub2vec representation (``Sub2Vec") because it performs best among the baseline methods.
 Finally, we create a combination of all three representations (``CombineAll").

+The results for EmailEU, EmailTraffic and SwitchApp are shown in Figures~\ref{fig:departmentIdentification}, ~\ref{fig:trafficIdentification}, and~\ref{fig:userIdentification}, respectively.
+The dashed line is the accuracy of a random selection model.
+We make the following observations: